new-zelind/new-zelind/README.md

 - Do whatever we want it to!

 ### 📫 How to reach me:
-> Please send me a private message if you want to contact me.
+> Please send me a private message or email at zelindl@clemson.edu if you want to contact me.